Flood Modeller

-Flood Modeller is a computer program developed by Jacobs that simulates the flow of water through river channels, urban drainage networks and across floodplains using a range of one- and two-dimensional hydraulic solvers.
+Flood Modeller is a computer program developed by Jacobs that assesses flood risk by simulating the flow of water through river channels, urban drainage networks and across floodplains using a range of one- and two-dimensional hydraulic solvers.
 The software incorporates a user interface for building, running and viewing the results of models, including a GIS map interface.

-Flood Modeller was previously known as ISIS software (named after the local name for the Upper Thames).
+The software has been independently benchmarked by the Environment Agency and is used extensively to undertake modelling of flood risk, develop flood risk management schemes and provide flood forecasting services.

-The software has been independently benchmarked by the Environment Agency and has helped thousands of users transform how they undertake modelling and how they share and communicate flood-related information with clients and members of the public.
+Development History

-Initially developed by Halcrow Group and then CH2M Hill, Flood Modeller is now developed by Jacobs Engineering group.
+Initially developed by Halcrow Group and then CH2M Hill, Flood Modeller is now developed by Jacobs Solutions.
+Flood Modeller was previously known as "ISIS" (after the local name for the Upper Thames).

 Solvers

 1D solvers

 Flood Modeller includes steady-state and unsteady 1D river solvers for modelling open-channels.

 It also provides a 1D urban solver for modelling urban drainage systems.